 - Swimmer not paying attention to the Starter, and takes their position late or not at all.
 (Solution: Stand the field and start again). - Swimmer, who continues to move towards a starting position, never makes it; and eventually falls off balance.
 (Solution: This is not a False Start.
 Stand the field and start again). - Swimmer who thinks they have the Starter's "starting pattern" figured out and is trying to "jump the start."
 (Solution: Either wait the swimmer out or call a delay of meet violation if swimmer is not following proper starting procedures). - Swimmer who assumes a starting position very slowly, hoping to start on recoil just as the starting device is activated and, thereby, gaining a split-second advantage.
 (Solution: Normally just wait, after last swimmer is still, wait just a little more, then start.
-If deemed tooooo slow, stand the swimmers up-stand the backstrokers down-and caution the offenders.) - Swimmer who does not change his position in response to "Take Your Mark."
-The rules do NOT specify what the "starting position" should be other than that at least one foot must be at the forward edge of the starting block.
-(Solution: A swimmer does NOT have to
+If deemed too slow, stand the swimmers up-stand the backstrokers down-and caution the offenders.) - Swimmer who does not change his position in response to "Take Your Mark."
+The rules do not specify what the "starting position" should be, other than stating that at least one foot must be at the forward edge of the starting block or deck.
+(Remember: The swimmer is not required to crouch down.

-- crouch down.
 The swimmer is only required to be stationary immediately prior to the start). - Starter uncomfortable because swimmer(s) are looking at them.
 (Solution: Swimmers are not required to look straight ahead this would be very difficult for a hearing impaired swimmer.
-A swimmer may look at the Starter or anywhere else prior to the start!
+A swimmer may look at the Starter or anywhere else prior to the start.
 Starter must adjust and get comfortable with swimmers looking at them). - Starter getting the laps mixed up in the distance events.
 (Solution: If the event requires a warning signal, count the laps yourself.
-Do NOT depend on the Timer or the Counter at the other end of the pool.
-USA Swimming does NOT require that each swimmer have a lap counter at the opposite end of the pool.
-Also, USA Swimming Lap Counters may visually signal laps to their swimmer in either ascending or descending order, and they may signal from the sides rather than the ends of the pool.
+Do not depend on the timer or the counter at the other end of the pool.
+USA Swimming does not require that each swimmer have a lap counter at the opposite end of the pool.
+Also, lap counters may visually signal laps to their swimmer in either ascending or descending order, and they may signal from the sides rather than the ends of the pool.
 PVS has forms for keeping track of the number of lengths swum.
 Use them.
-It is best to track each swimmer to make sure you spot a lead change versus lapping, check your count with the Colorado operator.
+It is best to track each swimmer to make sure you spot a lead change versus lapping, check your count with the ETS operator.
 Stay focused; don't allow anyone or anything to distract you.
 If you don't, you will lose count and run the risk of signaling the bell lap at the wrong time or over the wrong lane.